JSRocksHQ/jsrockshq.github.io/src/posts/en/es6-modules-today-with-6to5.md

 export default bar;
 ```
-In both modules we're just exporting the strings 'foo' and 'bar'.
+In both modules we're just exporting the strings `'foo'` and `'bar'`.
-When we import the module, our variable have the data we exported.
+When we import the module, our variable has the data we exported.
-Then, `foo` in `import foo from "foo"` have the data `"foo"` we exported in `export default foo`.
+Then, `foo` in `import foo from "foo"` has the data `'foo'` we exported in `export default foo`.
 You can also export objects, classes, functions, etc.
 Now, you can start to hack this simple example and write your own modules.

 #Build
-As you may know, [ES6 modules are not supported yet](http://kangax.github.io/compat-table/es6/) by any browser or node.
+As you may know, [ES6 modules are not supported yet](http://kangax.github.io/compat-table/es6/) by any browser nor Node.js.
 The only way to write ES6 modules today is using a transpiler.
-As i mentioned before, i'm using 6to5, that does exactly what we want.
+As I mentioned before, I'm using 6to5, that does exactly what we want.
-The task runner we choose was [Grunt](http://gruntjs.com/), and we'll use [@sindresorhus](https://twitter.com/sindresorhus)'s [grunt-6to5](https://github.com/sindresorhus/grunt-6to5).
+The task runner we chose was [Grunt](http://gruntjs.com/), and we'll use [@sindresorhus](https://twitter.com/sindresorhus)'s [grunt-6to5](https://github.com/sindresorhus/grunt-6to5).

 ```shell
 npm install grunt-cli -g